Eligibility for the NBA draft: Reaction of high school players

-Alternates to college basketball
+Alternatives to college basketball

 While playing college basketball has been the most popular option for players coming out of high school, some have opted for alternative options.
 Oklahoma City Thunder guard Terrance Ferguson had originally committed to Alabama then Arizona, but then decided to play in Australia for the Adelaide 36ers.
 He has urged others to do the same, saying: "Most one-and-done players only spend a few months in college.
 You have to do schoolwork and all this other stuff.
 You go overseas, you spend the same amount of months, but you’re focusing straight on basketball.
 I feel like more players should do it."
 Another argument he made is that he gets paid for playing overseas, while college players don't receive pay, which is one of the biggest issues players have with going to college.
 Another alternative that can be taken is instead of playing, players may take a year off to train.
 Recently drafted Portland Trail Blazers guard Anfernee Simons decided to skip out on college altogether, and instead opted to spend a postgraduate year at the IMG Academy.
 Simons explained his reasoning for skipping college by saying, “I feel like in college you got three classes a day.
 That’s a big thing — a lot of time.
 That’s basically time that I was able to spend in the gym getting better.”
-In 2020 the NBA created the NBA G League Ignite team made of up of prospects and veteran players and touted it as an alternative to playing college basketball with potential prospects on the team earning salaries of up to $500,000.
-In 2021 Overtime Elite was formed with a similar purpose for 16 to 20 year olds.
+In 2020 the NBA created the NBA G League Ignite team made of up of prospects and veteran players and touted it as an alternative to playing college basketball with potential prospects on the team earning salaries of up to $500,000, though it would last as an option until 2024.
+In 2021, Overtime Elite was formed with a similar purpose for 16-to-20-year-olds, building upon a predecessor league created in 2018 called the Junior Basketball Association.